mzeidenberg/spring_site_0002_005/content/home/syllabus.md

 ## Prerequisites
 Three years of high school mathematics or equivalent.
 No prior computer experience assumed.
 Students with any programming experience should consult with the computer science department (at 212-998-3010 or undergrad@cs.nyu.edu) before registering (another course might be more appropriate).
 Students who have taken or are taking CSCI-UA 101 will not receive credit for this course.
 Note: This course does not count towards the major in computer science, although it is a prerequisite for students with no previous programming experience for CSCI-UA 101, Introduction to Computer Science (one can major in CS after taking 101).
 It is offered every semester in multiple sessions.

+## Placing out of this course into 0003 or 0101

+If you wish to place out of CSCI-UA.0002 (Introduction to Programming), into CSCI-UA.0101 (Introduction to Computer Science), and you have experience with computer programming using C, C++, Java, JavaScript, Python or Matlab you should take the NYU Computer Science Placement Exam for Freshmen, even if you are a sophomore or junior.
+See the separate web page on the NYU Computer Science Placement Exam for Freshmen ( Sample Placement Exams ) You may use either C, C++, Java, JavaScript, Python or Matlab to answer the questions.

+Students should email the CS undergraduate program administrator at undergrad@cs.nyu.edu to set up a test.
+Tests can be completed asynchronously and online, and should only take an hour to complete.

 ## Course Description
 This course is an gentle introduction to the fundamentals of computer programming, which is the foundation of computer science.
 Students will design, write and debug computer programs.
 No knowledge of programming is assumed.